CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 ## Schrödinger Maestro 2024.3, 5.8.2024

 [Schrödinger Maestro](../../apps/maestro.md) version 2024.3 has been installed and set as the default module on Puhti and Mahti.
-See [release notes](https://www.schrodinger.com/life-science/download/release-notes/) for a list of new features and improvements.
+As a major highlight, this release includes the new OPLS5 polarizable force field.
+See [release notes](https://www.schrodinger.com/life-science/download/release-notes/) for the full list of new features and improvements.

 ## PyTorch 2.3.1, 13.6.2024